Temperance-Godwin/Adventurous-Work-Analysis/README.md

 # CONCLUSION
 In conclusion, this analysis reveals strong business growth, increasing profitability and expanding market reach.
 However, rising return rates and seasonal performace drops highlight operational areas requiring attention.
-By leveraging these insights and implenting the recommendations, the company can impove operational efficiency, increase customer satsifcation and drive sustainable long-term growth
+By leveraging these insights and implenting the recommendations, the company can impove operational efficiency, increase customer satsifcation and drive sustainable long-term growth.